codybenlewis/quick-draw-for-processing/README.md

 }
 ```

+Run the program (⌘-r).

-Having used the [monkey.ndjson](https://storage.googleapis.com/quickdraw_dataset/full/simplified/monkey.ndjson) data file, it should look like this:
+Having used the [monkey.ndjson](https://storage.googleapis.com/quickdraw_dataset/full/simplified/monkey.ndjson) data file, without any additional lines of code, it should look like this:

+It's a poorly drawn monkey!

 If you're having trouble getting to this point please check your machine settings and make sure you've followed all the above steps above properly.
 If it's still not working, please contact me [by e-mail](mailto:cblewisnj@gmail.com) with specififc details.